 Things to Do in Bordeaux: Wine, Cheese and a Little Bit of Jumping

-Over a few days we wandered the centers historic streets, spent afternoons tasting wine and found an incredible cheese experience that was worth the trip on its own.
-Bordeaux feels different from other French cities we’ve visited.
-Between the wide squares, grand architecture and lively cafés, there’s plenty to see without ever feeling rushed.
+Over a few days we explored Bordeaux’s historic squares, enjoyed wine tastings and found an unforgettable cheese experience that was worth the trip on its own.
+Bordeaux feels wide, elegant and relaxed, with cafés, architecture and open streets that are easy to enjoy without a tight schedule.

-We tried to balance everyone’s interests on this trip.
-We booked a half-day Margaux wine tour, visited Château La Croizille for a private tasting and discovered La Caverne aux 100 Fromages for what can only be described as a cheese lover’s dream.
-Dylan was 14 at the time so we added Jump Arena to the mix, and somewhere between wine and cheese we spotted a Carl’s Jr. and ended up with burgers and milkshakes in the middle of Bordeaux, which still makes me laugh..
+To balance everyone’s interests, we booked a Margaux wine tour, visited Château La Croizille, tasted cheeses at La Caverne aux 100 Fromages and added Jump Arena for Dylan, who was 14 at the time.
+Somewhere between wine and cheese we spotted a Carl’s Jr., and ended up with burgers and milkshakes which still makes us laugh.

 Margaux Wine Tour